burneme/Liedanzeiger/README.md

 ![ipad3](https://github.com/burneme/liedanzeiger/blob/main/Ipad3.JPG)

 # What you need to do #

-Download the image file and use "Balena_etcher" and flash your µSD-card.
+Download the image file and use "BalenaEtcher" and flash your µSD-card.
 Insert the card into the raspberry pi zero, connect HDMI-output to monitor and power on.

 ![balena](https://github.com/burneme/liedanzeiger/blob/main/Balena.png)